Always: Sunset on Third Street 2

-Always: Sunset on Third Street 2 (ALWAYS 続・三丁目の夕日) is a 2007 Japanese drama film directed by Takashi Yamazaki, based on the manga Sunset on Third Street by Ryōhei Saigan.
+Always: Sunset on Third Street 2 (ALWAYS 続・三丁目の夕日, Always Zoku Sanchōme no Yūhi) is a 2007 Japanese drama film directed by Takashi Yamazaki, based on the manga Sunset on Third Street by Ryōhei Saigan.
 It is a sequel to Always: Sunset on Third Street (2005).

 At the 31st Japan Academy Film Prize it won two awards and received eleven other nominations.
 The film was Godzilla's first full CGI cameo outside of his own film series, and Yamazaki would later go on to direct and write Godzilla Minus One (2023).